 This Alexander doing some doubling with objects he found around the house.
 Super work. 🌈🧡

 Mrs Marcinczak had a mystery in her house yesterday morning.
-As she woke up they noticed that some of their toys had been frozen.
-They had to think of lots of different ways to free their toys from the ice.
+When she woke up she noticed that some toys had been frozen.
+Oliver and her had to think of lots of different ways to free their toys from the ice.

 They noticed that it was lovely and warm outside so they thought that the sun could melt the ice.